pengli80/pengli80.github.io/index.md

 for Non-Volatile Memory.
 IEEE Transaction on Computers, 65:3427–3440, 2016.
 1. **Peng Li**, Peng Zhang, Pouchet Louis-Noel, and Jason Cong.
 Resource-Aware Throughtput Optimization for High-Level Synthesis.
 In Proceedings of the ACM/SIGDA International Symposium on Field Programmable Gate Arrays, FPGA’15, pages 200–209, 2015.
-1. Yuxin Wang, **Peng Li**, and Jason Cong.
-Theory and Algorithm for Generalized Multidimensional Memory Partitioning in High-Level Synthesis.
-In Proceedings of the ACM/SIGDA International Symposium on Field Programmable Gate Arrays, FPGA’14, pages 199–208, 2014.
+1. Jason Cong, **Peng Li**, Bingjun Xiao, and Peng Zhang.
+An Optimal Microarchitecture for Stencil Computation Acceleration based on Non-Uniform Partitioning of Data Reuse Buffers.
+In Proceedings of the 51th Annual Design Automation Conference, DAC’14, pages 407–418, 2014.
 1. **Peng Li**, Yuxin Wang, Peng Zhang, Guojie Luo, Tao Wang, and Jason Cong.
 Memory Partitioning and Scheduling Co-Optimization in Behavioral Synthesis.
 In Proceedings of the International Conference on Computer-Aided Design, ICCAD ’12, pages 488–495, New York,